bestbat/Homura/README.md

 # Limitations :x:

 - Only 32-Bit Games and Applications working currently.
-- No vulkan support on amd64 systems.
+- No vulkan support on amd64 with 32bit.

 # Installation/Uninstallation :cd: